 In a long term water shortage, slow hydration is better than no hydration, and both sugar and alcohol help keep bacteria at bay.

 Buy and eat watery fruits and vegetables

-Even when there is a water shortage, life usually carries on as normal.
+Even when there are water shortages, life usually carries on as normal.
 We buy groceries, cook normal meals, and take the children to school.
 But what groceries do we buy if the store is all out of drinks?

 Simple – look for watery plants.